2 Weeks...

 Other actors include:

-Joseph Adelakun, Nicholas Agnew, Wendy Albiston, Leon Annor, Debra Baker, Olivia Caffrey, Chandrika Chevli, Tom Coombes, Daniel Francis-Swaby, Don Gilet, Peter Gordon, David Maybrick, Peter McEnery, Igor Medeiros, David Meyer, Kate Russell-Smith, Maya Thomas, Elizabeth Webster
+Joseph Adelakun, Nicholas Agnew, Wendy Albiston, Natalie Amber, Leon Annor, Samantha Béart, Debra Baker, Olivia Caffrey, Chandrika Chevli, Tom Coombes, Daniel Francis-Swaby, Don Gilet, Peter Gordon, David Maybrick, Peter McEnery, Igor Medeiros, David Meyer, Kate Russell-Smith, Maya Thomas, Amelia Vitale, Elizabeth Webster.

 Panel members include:

-Anna Brewer, Moira Buffini, Nigel Douglas, Patricia Hodge, Anna Jordan, Josephine Melville, Nickie Miles-Wildin, Joanne Moss, Robert Rigby, Tena Štivičić, Julia St John, Psyche Stott.
+Anna Brewer, Moira Buffini, Nigel Douglas, Darren R L Gordon, Patricia Hodge, Anna Jordan, Ruth Madeley, Josephine Melville, Nickie Miles-Wildin, Joanne Moss, Debbie Oates, Robert Rigby, Tena Štivičić, Julia St John, Psyche Stott.